coffeebe4code/nobuild/README.md

 Header only library for writing build and test recipes in an opinionated way in C.

 The original code started as a fork from [nobuild](https://github.com/tsoding/nobuild.git).
-Since then, there has been an entire test framework, and opinionated build strategy as well as helper command line tools for generating files and new features.
+An entire test framework has been added.
+An opinionated build strategy has been added.
+Numerous helper command line options have been added as well.

 ## Main idea